grab/engineering-blog/_posts/2021-05-10-our-journey-to-continuous-delivery-at-grab-part2.md

 ![](../img/our-journey-to-continuous-delivery-at-grab-part2/image7.png)

 Eventually, engineers promote a deployment artefact to production.
 However they do not need to apply changes in the same sequence with which were applied to staging.
 Furthermore, to prevent erroneous actions, Conveyor presents only changes that can be applied with the requested pipeline (and sometimes, no changes are available).
-Not being forced into a specific method of deploying changes is one of added benefit of hermetic deployments.
+Not being forced into a specific method of deploying changes is one of added benefits of hermetic deployments.

 ## Returning to Our Journey Towards Engineering Efficiency